wandb/weave/pr_todo.md

   - [ ] Deprecate `weave-js/src/components/PagePanelComponents/Home/Browse2/url.ts`
   - [ ] No tables save their filter state back to the URL

-Shortcuts
+Shortcuts Taken

-- [ ] Op & Type category are not formally part of the data model (and therefore are inferred from names)
+- Op & Type category are not formally part of the data model (and therefore are inferred from names)
-- [ ] Specific Op and Type categories are hard-coded for now
+- Specific Op and Type categories are hard-coded for now
-- [ ] TypeVersions are not formally part of the data model (and therefore are constructed by reading all the data & manually calculating a hash/id).
+- TypeVersions are not formally part of the data model (and therefore are constructed by reading all the data & manually calculating a hash/id).
-- [ ] Only the `Calls` table is actually backed by a Weave query - the other tables are just pure data.
+- Only the `Calls` table is actually backed by a Weave query - the other tables are just pure data.
-- [ ] Since OpDefs do not store their type stub, we have to infer it from the first call!
+- Since OpDefs do not store their type stub, we have to infer it from the first call!
-- [ ] Since OpDefs do not store their invoke list, we have to infer it from the first call!
+- Since OpDefs do not store their invoke list, we have to infer it from the first call!
-- [ ] There is a not-well defined mapping between an in-memory WeaveType and it's corresponding virtual "TypeVersion"
+- There is a not-well defined mapping between an in-memory WeaveType and it's corresponding virtual "TypeVersion"
-- [ ] Pinnable filters

 Query & Performance: